namenroodles04/ZENITH_Worldbuilding/ZENITH Android decay.md

 - It is theorized that telepathy is the main source of a Hive's call power.
 However, no telepathic technology existed prior to this evolution of a Hive that was capable of completely controlling another individual.
 Hence, the true nature of this power is relatively unknown.

 # ES8-10 #
 - ES8-10 is not considered to be an Android.
 The nature of its origins are unknown to members of the human race.
-Some members of Vulture have interrogated Androids as to ES8-10's origin.
-These interrogations mostly lead to nothing.
+Some members of Vulture have interrogated Androids as to ES8-10's origin, however these interrogations mostly lead to nothing.
 Androids, curiously, seem to "shut down" upon being questioned about ES8-10.
 - The only knowledge Zero has found relevant was a short note left by their father prior to his dissapearance.
 They haven't shared this information with NAIL.
 It reads:

   > "The devil is alien to us, Zero.
 Know that I always loved you."